wordpress-mobile/WordPress-iOS/MIGRATIONS.md

 ## WordPress 74

+- @danielebogo 2018-04-23
+- `ReaderSiteInfoSubscriptionPost` and `ReaderSiteInfoSubscriptionEmail` added to store site notifications subscription data.
+- `ReaderSiteTopic` added `postSubscription` and `emailSubscription` properties as relationships to `ReaderSiteInfoSubscriptionPost` and `ReaderSiteInfoSubscriptionEmail`.

+## WordPress 74

 - @sergioestevao 2018-04-18
 - ``AbstractPost` added `featuredImage` a relationship to Media for the media featured in a post  and removed 'post_thumbnail' that used to store a Int with the mediaID information.